kosciolek/pbd/docs/docs/Showcases/Intro.md

 :::info
 Every snippet is wrapped in a transaction, and ready to be used on an empty database after injecting the [../schema].

+Snippets contain the setup required to showcase their core functionality as well.

+The core of the snipped is marked with the comment `-- core`.
 :::